bengfarrell/rgf-blog/content/blog/2013-10-22-bottle-cap.md

 [![bottle cap 06](http://s3.amazonaws.com/thegourmez-wpmedia/2013/10/bottle-cap-06.jpg)](http://www.thegourmez.com/2013/10/bottle-cap/bottle-cap-06/)

 Bottle Cap is whimsical on the outside, full of bright shiny colors that pulled me in right away.
-Inside it's just as mod-appealing -- crazy art in bold colors adorned the walls, and the blue patterned tables made me smile.
+Inside it's just as mod-appealing—crazy art in bold colors adorned the walls, and the blue patterned tables made me smile.